nhtlongcs/gdrive-as-a-server/README.md

-# Rust Installation and Running the GDrive CDN Server
+# Gdrive As A Server

 This guide provides instructions for installing Rust, setting up dependencies, and running a GDrive CDN server.
 The server allows you to list and retrieve files stored in your Google Drive.
 Follow the steps below to get started.